citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Change Monoscopic Render mode to a dropdown ([#6215](https://github.com/citra-emu/citra/pull/6215)) by [vitor-k](https://github.com/vitor-k)

 Just a small QoL update here!
 Having a dropdown box to change between two settings is pretty clean, don’t you think?
 Stereoscopic is the default in Citra for 3D capabilities, which displays the 3D to both eyes at the same time.
-Monoscopic Render emulates the 3DS displaying its 3D capabilities to only one eye at a time.
-Some games render differently depending on which eye the display is focusing on.
+Monoscopic rendering emulates the 3D capabilities of the 3DS to one screen for each eye.
+The Stereoscopic 3D modes will use various methods for displaying each screen to the correct eye, but monoscopic mode just chooses one of them to be displayed.
+Some games render differently depending on which eye is shown.
 The major image differences between the eyes happens at 0% depth, as some games do not bother rendering some elements of in game material to both eyes.

 [jakedowns](https://github.com/citra-emu/citra/pull/6140) implemented a left eye option for the Monoscopic Renderer to further Citra's compatibility with [ReShade](https://reshade.me/), a post-processing injector for video games.
 However, the initial tick box included with the PR to switch from the left eye to right eye was just a little clunky.